Mandatory Digital Post from public authorities

 Digital Post from public authorities include; letters from the hospital, pension statements, information about student grant (SU), changes in housing benefits, assignment of day-care facility place, letters from the Central Customs and Tax Administration (SKAT) etc.

 Digital Post can be accessed on either of two secure websites – borger.dk or e-Boks.dk.
-In order to access the Digital Post it is necessary to log on with the digital signature NemID which is a single login for public websites, online banking and a many other websites and services.
+In order to access the Digital Post it is necessary to log on with the digital signature NemID which is a single login for public websites, online banking and many other websites and services.

 Secure, flexible and inexpensive communication between citizens and public authorities